Christina Brown, Ph.D.

-Dr. Christina Brown is a social-personality psychologist.
+Dr. Brown is a social-personality psychologist.
 Her research explores how aspects of the self and our social and emotional experiences influence behavior.
 For example, she studies how self-concept structure moderates a number of basic psychological processes, such as memory and self-regulation.
 She also adopts an evolutionary psychology approach in her research on how people respond to social acceptance and rejection.

 - Welp, L. R., & Brown, C. M. (2014).
 Self-compassion, empathy, and helping intentions.
 The Journal of Positive Psychology, 9, 54-65.